Do you know who were Jaya and Vijaya in Vaikunth Dham of Lord Vishnu? Let’s explore this today.

 Introduction

-Hinduism is more than just a religion; it is a way of living according to virtues, righteousness, duty and faithfulness.
+Hinduism is versatile a way of living based on virtues, righteousness, duty and faithfulness.
 According to Dharma, we are all bound by our Karma, which defines our next steps in life.
-In this blog, I will enlighten you on life, its phases, and overcoming your own shortcomings, just as Jaya and Vijaya did.
+In this blog, I will shed light on path of Hinduism in our life, its phases, and overcoming our own shortcomings, just as Jaya and Vijaya did.

 For many of you, these names may be unfamiliar.
 Jaya and Vijaya were great devotees of Lord Vishnu.
-They performed intense penance to please Shri Hari Vishnu, the Hindu God, and were blessed by him to become the dwarpal (gatekeepers) of seventh gate of Vaikunth Dham.
+They performed intense penance to please Shri Hari Vishnu, the Hindu God.
+As a result, they were blessed by him to become the dwarpal (gatekeepers) of seventh gate of Vaikunth Dham.

 Who were Jaya and Vijaya?

-As per Brahmanda Purana, Jaya and Vijaya were the sons of Kali, who was the son of lord Varuna and his wife Stuta.
+As per Brahmanda Purana, Jaya and Vijaya were the sons of Kali.
+Kali was the son of lord Varuna and his wife Stuta.
 However, because of their great devotion and immense penance they were blessed by Lord Vishnu to be gate keepers of Vaikunth Dham.

 What is Vaikunth Dham?